flybywiresim/docs/docs/fbw-a32nx/feature-guides/flypados3/index.md

 From left to right:

+- Simrate Indicator
+    - Indicates if simrate is above or below the normal speed (1x)
+    - Is not displayed if simrate is normal (1x)
 - Quick Controls Button
     - Opens the Quick Controls Menu - see [Quick Controls](#quick-controls) below
 - SimBridge Connection Status